eh3rrera/ocpj8-notes/04-Lambda-Built-in-Functional-Interfaces/2-Develop-code-that-uses-primitive-versions-of-functional-interfaces.md

-Develop code that uses primitive versions of functional interfaces Due to the way generics are implemented, parameters of the functional interfaces (for example, *Predicate<T>*) can be bound only to reference types (like *String*, objects, etc).
+#Develop code that uses primitive versions of functional interfaces
+Due to the way generics are implemented, parameters of the functional interfaces (for example, *Predicate<T>*) can be bound only to reference types (like *String*, objects, etc).

-If you want to use primitive types with these functional interfaces, Java use a mechanism called autoboxing to automatically convert a primitive to its corresponding wrapper type (for example, int to *Integer*) and viceversa.
+If you want to use primitive types with these functional interfaces, Java use a mechanism called autoboxing to automatically convert a primitive to its corresponding wrapper type (for example, int to *Integer*) and vice versa.

 But since boxed values use more memory, this comes with a performance cost.
 For this reason, Java provides specialized versions of the functional interfaces in order to avoid autoboxing operations when the inputs or outputs are primitives.